 ‘I want to see goalscoring shared equally between the teams, on the basis of a five-year plan.
 The pitch will be divided equally between the teams, and I promise the fans bread, peace of goals – it’s a sort of five-year goal plan,’ he says.
 Brian responds: ‘Ah, I see, as opposed to Arsenal’s five goals a year plan.’
 (This was when Arsenal were still the epitome of ‘boring’ football).

-In the following episode, Felchester face an FA Cup tie against Cambridge, with their famous five-man forward like of Burgess, Maclean, Philby and Blunt. (‘Who’s the fifth man?’
+In the following episode, Felchester face an FA Cup tie against Cambridge, with their famous five-man forward line of Burgess, Maclean, Philby and Blunt. (‘Who’s the fifth man?’
 ‘Nobody’s really sure’).
-To thwart them, Lenin has to infiltrate the team via a friendly don, who turns out to have amorous intentions towards him, explained to him by Trotsky and Stalin with a list of ‘left-footer’/’uphill gardener’-type euphemisms that only just about passed muster even then, Sayle breaking character briefly to plea: ‘Don’t tell City Limits about this bit.’
+To thwart them, Lenin has to infiltrate the team via a friendly don, who turns out to have amorous intentions towards him.
+This is explained to Lenin by Trotsky and Stalin with a list of ‘left-footer’/‘uphill gardener’-type euphemisms that only just about passed muster even then, Sayle breaking character briefly to plea: ‘Don’t tell City Limits about this bit.’

 However, off-field events rather militated against the series really catching on.
 After the first two episodes were recorded, Ballard Berkley died, to be replaced by Croft and Perry regular Donald Hewett, who was, with all due respect, very much a reserve team player to the Fawlty Towers favourite’s first-choice status.
 Then, on the day the penultimate episode was to be broadcast, the Hillsborough disaster ensured an understandable postponement of a series that was to conclude with Felchester playing in the FA Cup final.